The unpredictable nature of MS

 Day-to-day mobility challenges

-Fatigue, general weakness, muscle stiffness and feeling off-balance can all make day to day activities and mobility challenging for your loved one.
-Thankfully there are certain adaptations for home life that can help, such as bath seats, mobility aids and grab rails.
+Fatigue, general muscle weakness, muscle stiffness and feeling off-balance can all make day-to-day activities and regular exercise challenging for your loved one.
+Thankfully, there are certain adaptations for home life that can help, such as bath seats, mobility aids, and grab rails.

-For elderly loved ones, 24-hour care with a live-in care giver can make it possible for them to stay in the comfort of their own home, helping them to retain as much independence as possible.
+For elderly loved ones, 24-hour care with a live-in care expert can make it possible for them to stay in the comfort of their own home, helping them to retain as much independence as possible.

 Carers can assist with household chores and tasks to lighten the load, whether that’s shopping for groceries, vacuuming, arranging transport, ironing or cleaning.
-For some, they may require help with personal care, including washing and dressing.
-With home care, your loved one or relative will receive a little extra support to help overcome day to day challenges.
+Some may require help with personal care, including washing and dressing.
+With home care, your loved one or relative will receive a little extra support to help overcome day-to-day challenges.

 As MS symptoms develop, the bladder can become affected.
-Many may find differing degrees of bladder issues, from having an overactive bladder and experiencing incontinence, to trouble with urinating and feelings of discomfort.
+Many may find differing degrees of bladder issues, from having an overactive bladder and experiencing incontinence to trouble urinating and feeling discomfort.

-If continence becomes an issue, an MS nurse can provide advice and make suggestions as to medications and different tactics that can help to alleviate some of the discomforts your loved one may be experiencing.
+If continence becomes an issue, an MS health professional can provide advice and suggest medications and different tactics that can help alleviate some of the discomforts your loved one may be experiencing.

 Chronic pain management

-Life with chronic illness often comes with chronic pain, and there are some specifics forms it can take with MS. For example, trigeminal neuralgia (TN) affects the face and can be incredibly intense and painful.
+Life with a chronic condition often comes with chronic pain, and there are some specific forms it can take with MS. For example, trigeminal neuralgia (TN) affects the face and can be incredibly intense and painful.

 Pain around the waist is referred to as the ‘MS hug’, which feels like numbness or burning and can be triggered by temperature changes or even a gentle touch.